Gerard-Alonso/Gerard-Alonso.github.io/Non-polar-entrainers.md

   <img src="Assets/VLLLEs.png" alt="VLLLEs" width="100%">
 </p>

 A three-phase line with a low temperature heteroazeotropic point was located for all systems, all containing a 4-phase point (VLLL) equilibrium alongside the VLLE line, which was not reported for these systems.
-In long-chain alkanes the heteroazeotrope coincides with the 4-phase point, whereas short-chain alkanes they are located at different thermodynamic coordinates.
+In long-chain alkanes the heteroazeotrope coincides with the 4-phase point, whereas in short-chain alkanes they are located at different thermodynamic coordinates.
+The predicted results allowed to evaluate how molecular shape and interactions affect phase equilibria for alkane based entrainers.
+The less non-polar alkanes displace significantly the butanol-rich end of the VLLLE and keep the vapor end close to the water + alkane binary.
+On the other hand, large chain alkanes keep the butanol-rich end of the VLLLE similar to the binary water + butanol and displace significantly the vapor end.

-The existence of the 4-phase point ___ is something interesting ___ because...

-Then we have evaluated the suitability of those thermodynamic scenarios in a standard heteroazeotropic distillation process.
-We have built the residue curve maps and carried out material balances to determine which alkane performs better for the dehydration.
+We evaluated the suitability of those thermodynamic scenarios in a standard heteroazeotropic distillation process.
+We have built the residue curve maps and carried out material balances to determine which alkanes perform better for the dehydration.
+After observing the compositions of the $1^st$ column product, we concluded that the distillation frontiers prevent those mixtures to be directly separated with this setup.
+However, the existence of the 4-phase point opens up new separation scenarios that can be exploited for separation, since the decanter will not generate 2 phases, but 3 at equilibrium.
+Those 3 phases can be treated separately or mixed at different ratios depending on the process needs.
+Exploring different distillation processes lays out of scope for this project but should be kept in mind when treating with such mixtures in the future.

+### // Figura de un triangulo con 3 líquidos con redonditas y un decantador que separa en 3 fases //

+Process simulations can be carried out to design new separation setups, but distillation of such ternary mixtures ended in a 4-phase VLLLE configuration, which exhibitted large convergence issues.
+For this reason, we have produced a free code based on activity coefficient models to incorporate them in process simulations. __ complete tomorrow .--

-The complete work is compiled in the Undergraduate Theses of Octavio Barría [^3] and Nicolás Díaz [^4].
+The complete works are compiled in the Undergraduate Theses of Octavio Barría [^3] and Nicolás Díaz [^4].
 Please check them out for more information.
 Hyperlinks are included to each paper and thesis.

 [^1]: saft-g
 [^2]: sgtpy